 This example was showing put item, but the feature is also supported by for update item and delete item api’s as well.

 And one more thing… this feature is absolutely free to use!
-You’re not charged at all for requesting the value or receiving the value – so really, there’s no reason to start using it right now.
+You’re not charged at all for requesting the value or receiving it – so really, there’s no reason to not start using it right now.